 We parents have to be resourceful, as we do most things with a small child screaming in our ear or a baby on the hip.
-There’s almost always some type of meltdown or poop explosion, right when we don’t need it.
+There’s almost always some type of toddler tantrum or poop explosion, right when we don’t need it.
 Some days it’s just about survival and the same goes for traveling with an infant, baby or toddler, which is why some of the best travel hacks come from parents who are traveling with babies and toddlers.

-Toddler and Baby Hacks for Feeding
+6 Toddler and Baby Travel Hacks for Feeding

 Eating out is one of the best parts about traveling.
-Here are some of the best baby travel hacks for feeding your baby on-the-go, eating in restaurants without high chairs and how to make sure a toddler who needs to snack constantly won’t slow you down!
+Here are some of the best family travel hacks for feeding your baby on-the-go, eating in restaurants without high chairs and how to make sure a toddler who needs to snack constantly won’t slow you down!

 1. Use a large muslin blanket to secure baby to a chair.

 When we were in Cinque Terre with our toddler and preschooler, we were hiding out from the rain in a small café.
 They didn’t have a high chair (and nor would I have expected them to have one) and we had forgotten to bring our mylittleseat fabric high chair with us that day.

 3. A plastic table cloth is a lightweight substitute for a picnic blanket.

 When your baby starts solid food, things start to get really messy.
-Traveling with a baby eating solids (post to come soon) can be a challenge for traveling parents.
-Nobody wants to spend their holiday cleaning up ground cheerio and mushed strawberries in the hotel carpet.
+Traveling with a baby eating solids can be a challenge for traveling parents as nobody wants to spend their holiday cleaning up ground Cheerios and mushed strawberries in the hotel carpet.

 6. Grab extra dry cereal at the hotel breakfast for later in the day.